 Strengths of UConn HDFS research in this area include:

-- The study of development in context: Faculty examine child and adolescent development in a range of contexts, including families, parent work environment, friends and peers, childcare and schools, housing, culture, juvenile justice and child welfare systems, and economic status
+- The study of development in context: Faculty examine child and adolescent development in a range of contexts, including home environments, parent work environments, friends and peers, romantic and sexual relationships, childcare, schools, universities, housing, neighborhoods, healthcare settings, juvenile justice and child welfare systems, and culture.

-- The consideration of multiple domains: Faculty study peer relationships; bullying, aggression, and peer victimization; intergroup stereotypes and attitudes; multiracial child development; math, spatial, and verbal learning during early childhood; moral reasoning; emotion regulation; mental health; social and emotional development; prosocial development; romantic relationships; sexuality; communication about sexuality and other topics; risk behaviors; substance use; child maltreatment and foster care; youth mentoring and positive youth development
+- The consideration of multiple domains: Faculty study peer relationships; bullying, aggression, and peer victimization; intergroup stereotypes and attitudes; religiosity; multiracial child development; cognitive development; socioemotional development; mental health and neuropsychiatric conditions; romantic relationships; sexuality; communication about sexuality and other topics; risk behaviors; substance use; child maltreatment and foster care; youth mentoring and positive youth development.

-- The study of diverse populations: Faculty study Latino American and immigrant children; multiracial youth; children in the United States, Bangladesh, Botswana, Germany, Guatemala, Israel, Kenya, Netherlands, and Philippines; children in low-income families; children involved with juvenile justice and child welfare; deaf children; and sexual/gender minority youth.
+- The study of diverse populations: Faculty study Latin American, Black, and immigrant children; multiracial youth; children in the United States, Bangladesh, Botswana, Colombia, Germany, Guatemala, Israel, Kenya, Netherlands, and Philippines; children in families with low-income; children involved with juvenile justice and child welfare; and sexual/gender diverse youth.

 - A focus on improving children’s and adolescents’ lives: Faculty develop real world interventions for children, adolescents, families, and schools.
-Specific interventions include mindfulness and compassion-based social emotional programs to reduce stereotyping in Israeli-Jewish school children; peer mentorship in the child welfare system; interventions for behaviorally challenging students in kindergarten through high school; family-centered interventions for parents of adolescents with chronic pain; home visiting programs for improving maternal, infant, and early child wellbeing; supportive housing for families with children in child welfare; higher education preparation and support for youth in foster care
+Specific interventions include mindfulness and compassion-based social emotional programs to reduce stereotyping in Israeli-Jewish school children; mindfulness interventions with parents/caregivers and in schools; peer mentorship in the child welfare system; interventions for behaviorally challenging students in kindergarten through high school; family-centered interventions for parents of adolescents with chronic pain; two-generation family support programs for improving parent and child well-being; supportive housing for families with children in child welfare; higher education preparation and support for youth in foster care

-HDFS students also have access to a number of other health and prevention related resources both in and outside of the department, including the Center for Applied Research in Human Development, the Center for the Study of Interpersonal Acceptance & Rejection; the Center for the Study of Culture, Health and Human Development; the Institute for Collaboration on Health, Intervention, and Policy, the Rudd Center for Food Policy and Obesity; the Collaboratory on School and Child Health, and the UConn Center for Excellence in Developmental Disabilities.
-Students can also concurrently pursue a range of relevant certificate options, including, Culture, Health, and Human Development or School-wide Positive Behavior Support.
-The Graduate School website has a full list of all available Certificate Programs for Master's and Doctoral students.
+HDFS students also have access to a number of other resources both in and outside of the department, including the Center for Applied Research in Human Development, the Center for the Study of Interpersonal Acceptance & Rejection; the Center for the Study of Culture, Health and Human Development; the Institute for Collaboration on Health, Intervention, and Policy, the Rudd Center for Food Policy and Health http://www.uconnruddcenter.org/; the Collaboratory on School and Child Health, and the UConn Center for Excellence in Developmental Disabilities.
+Students can also concurrently pursue a range of relevant certificate options, listed on the Graduate School website: Certificate Programs for Master's and Doctoral students.